 2 New Mattress Types

-- Bed in a Box - One category of mattresses that have become popular in Hong Kong recently are so-called beds-in-a-box.
-Whilst they may seem like a great option in terms of convenient delivery, in order for them to fit in a courier package, they are usually constructed purely from foam and as such will offer limited support and suffer the short lifespan experienced after nightly use of this material.
+- Bed In A Box - One category of mattresses that have become popular in Hong Kong recently are the so-called bed-in-a-box.
+Whilst they may seem like a great opinion in terms of convenient delivery, they are usually constructed purely from foam, squeezed into a cardboard box so they may be sent by mail, and consequently offer limited support and a shorter lifespan than other mattresses.
+Before you buy a bed in a box, be careful and do your homework -- it may not be the right mattress for you or your family.

 - Latex material can offer comfort and elasticity, but most sleepers find latex to be too soft and unsupportive.
 Those who want or need their lower back supported when they sleep should opt for a mattress that features a spring core.
 In addition, certain people are allergic to latex, so those with a latex allergy definitely want to stay away!